k78ma/quartz/content/Docker vs. VM.md

 - This is achieved through a union filesystem, which stacks read-only layers with a writable layer on top where the container can modify data.
 - When you modify an existing Docker image, Docker only adds a new layer on top of the base image, making it very efficient in terms of disk space and speed.

-Docker also provides isolation between containers using Linux features; namespaces and control groups.
+Docker containers achieve isolation and resource allocation through Linux features; namespaces and control groups.

 Where it gets tricky is cross-platform.
 I used to have a Windows computer and use Docker on Windows; in that case, my understanding is that Docker will actually create a lightweight Linux VM (Hype-V), and I think similar things are done for Mac too.
 So in this case, you might be doing some virtualization or emulation.